Skip to main content

 A few rare applications carry unique data values as JSON object keys, though this is considered bad practice.

-Even so, this is all manageable in the Zed data model as types are localized in scope.
+Even so, this is all manageable in the super data model as types are localized in scope.
 The number of types that must be defined in a stream of values is linear in the input size.
-Since data is self-describing and there is no need for a global schema registry in Zed, this hypothetical problem is moot.
+Since data is self-describing and there is no need for a global schema registry in SuperDB, this hypothetical problem is moot.

 2.3 Analytics Performance

-One might think that removing schemas from the Zed data model would conflict with an efficient columnar format for Zed, which is critical for high-performance analytics.
+One might think that removing schemas from the super data model would conflict with an efficient columnar format, which is critical for high-performance analytics.
 After all, database tables and formats like Parquet and ORC all require schemas to organize values and then rely upon the natural mapping of schemas to columns.

 2.4 First-class Types

-With first-class types, any type can also be a value, which means that in a properly designed query and analytics system based on Zed, a type can appear anywhere that a value can appear.
+With first-class types, any type can also be a value, which means that in a properly designed query and analytics system based on the super data model, a type can appear anywhere that a value can appear.
 In particular, types can be aggregation keys.

 Likewise, you could select a sample value of each shape like this: